1. Who we are

 3b.
 Crash reports

 - We receive a unique user ID from the identity provider.
-For Sign in with Apple, Apple may relay a private email address; for Google Sign-In, we receive the email associated with your Google account.
+For Sign in with Apple, Apple may relay a private email address and the name you choose to share.
+For Google Sign-In, we may receive the email, display name and profile-photo URL associated with your Google account.

 - Your user ID links your Firestore document (session history, program progress, preferences) so you can restore your data on a new device.